AP source: Andre Iguodala getting traded to Miami Heat

-The person also said Miami and Memphis were still working to complete terms of what the Heat are giving up in the deal, and that a third team – Oklahoma City, in a package that would include Danilo Gallinari potentially headed to the Heat – was still in play.
-Oft-injured forward Justise Winslow said he was part of the deal and was headed to Memphis, the former Heat starter reaching out to fellow former Duke players Tyus Jones and Grayson Allen with a message.
+Justise Winslow knew he was leaving Miami for Memphis on Wednesday night, as evidenced by some social-media posts and a late-night visit to his now-former locker room to pack up his belongings and wish a security guard well.
+Also in the deal: Dion Waiters and James Johnson leaving Miami for Memphis, with Jae Crowder and Solomon Hill leaving the Grizzlies for the Heat.

-Jones and Allen are both members of the Grizzlies.
-Winslow has missed much of this season with a bone bruise in his back.
+Miami and Memphis were also working on a third component, that being adding Oklahoma City in what could have brought Danilo Gallinari to the Heat.
+But as Thursday’s 3 p.m.
+EST trade deadline neared, that deal remained simply an idea – so the Heat and Grizzlies were moving on to completing what they could.

-Iguodala, speaking to The Undefeated, said he was eager to play alongside Jimmy Butler and Miami’s young core – saying he looked forward to helping mentor them as well.
+Iguodala, speaking to The Undefeated on Wednesday night, said he was eager to play alongside Jimmy Butler and Miami’s young core while helping mentor them as well.

 ”Jimmy Butler … he’s looked at as different but (is) very well-respected in terms of the passion and the hard work that he brings to the game,” Iguodala said. ”I feel like his temperament and values that he has really resonates with the Miami Heat.
 They’re very well aligned.
 I think he’s brought out the best in those young guys.”